marc0olo/marc0olo/README.md

 - always putting myself in the perspective of the users
 - love doing Scrum and push me and my team to new limits
-- knowing others can code better than me
+- highly technically educated but knowing others can code better than me
 - never too shy to take action myself in development if required
-- having an extremely good eye for detail
+- linking the dots & having an extremely good eye for detail
 => if there are any issues I will probably find them 😉

 ## &#x1f4c8; GitHub Stats
 <div>